Eugenio María de Hostos: Educator

-In 1875, Hostos went to Puerto Plata, Second Dominican Republic (present-day, Dominican Republic), briefly visiting Santo Domingo.
-He conceived the idea of a Normal School (Teachers College) and introduced advanced teaching methods, although these had been openly opposed by the local Catholic Church as Hostos opposed any sort of religious instruction in the educational process.
+In 1875, Hostos went to Puerto Plata, Second Dominican Republic, briefly visiting Santo Domingo.
+He conceived the idea of a normal school (teachers' college) and introduced advanced teaching methods, although these were openly opposed by the local Catholic Church, as Hostos opposed any sort of religious instruction in the educational process.
 Nonetheless, his response to this criticism was calm and constructive, as many of his writings reveal.
 In April 1876, Hostos returned to New York and in November he traveled to Caracas, Venezuela, where he married Belinda Otilia de Ayala Quintana (1862–1917), from Cuba, on July 9, 1877.
 Their wedding was officiated by the Archbishop of Caracas, José Antonio Ponte, and their maid of honor was the Puerto Rican poet, abolitionist, women's rights activist and Puerto Rican independence advocate Lola Rodríguez de Tió.
-He returned to the Dominican Republic in 1879 and in February 1880 the first Normal School was inaugurated.
-He was named director and he helped establish a second Normal School in the city of Santiago de los Caballeros.
+He returned to the Dominican Republic in 1879 and in February 1880 the first normal school was inaugurated.
+He was named director and he helped establish a second normal school in the city of Santiago de los Caballeros.

 Hostos and his family returned to Chile in 1889.
-He directed the Liceos of Chillán (1889–90) and Santiago de Chile (1890–98) and taught law at the University of Chile.
+He directed the Liceos of Chillán (1889–1890) and Santiago de Chile (1890–1898) and taught law at the University of Chile.

 Later years and death

 Hostos returned to the United States in 1898 before relocating with his family to Santo Domingo in January 1900.
-In his last years, Hostos actively participated in the Puerto Rican and Cuban independence movements; his hopes for Puerto Rico's independence after the Spanish–American War turned into disappointment when the United States government rejected his proposals and instead converted the island into a United States colony.
+In his last years, Hostos actively participated in the Puerto Rican and Cuban independence movements; his hopes for Puerto Rico's independence after the Spanish–American War turned into disappointment when the United States government rejected his proposals and instead converted the island into its own colony.

 In the Dominican Republic, Hostos continued to play a major role in reorganizing the educational and railroad systems.
 He wrote many essays on social science topics, such as psychology, logic, literature and law, and is considered one of the first systematic sociologists in Latin America.
 He was also known to be a supporter of women's rights.

 On August 11, 1903, Hostos died in Santo Domingo, aged 64.
 He is buried in the National Pantheon located in the colonial district of that city.
 Per his final wishes, his remains are to stay permanently in the Dominican Republic until the day Puerto Rico is completely independent.
 Then and only then, does he want to be reinterred in his homeland.
 Hostos wrote his own epitaph:

+"I wish that they will say: In that island (Puerto Rico) a man was born who loved truth, desired justice, and worked for the good of men."